 Their story begins in raiding, slave-taking, trading and settlement and ends in eventual assimilation into Slavic culture and the Christianity of the Eastern Orthodox Church.

 The Viking Age lasted from about 800 AD to about 1100 AD.
-The Vikings came from Denmark, Sweden and Norway, and they began as raiders ands pirates and ended as traders and colonists.
-Danes settled in Normandy in France, Norwegians and Danes occupied and settled the east coast of England, and Swedes crossed the Baltic and founded the Old Russian State centred on Kiev.
+The Vikings came from Denmark, Sweden and Norway, and they began as raiders and pirates and ended as traders and colonists.
+Danes settled in Normandy in France, Norwegians and Danes occupied and settled the east coast of England, and Swedes crossed the Baltic and founded the Old Russian State centered on Kiev.
 The three Scandinavian peoples spoke a common language and shared a common culture, but had a clear sense of their separate tribal identities.
 By the start of the Viking Age most of Europe was Christian, including all the territories of Charlemagne’s Frankish Empire and one of the most important defining characteristics of the Viking Age is that when it began the Vikings were not Christian, and by the time it ended 300 years later they were.
 Our trip follows the Swedish Vikings as they made their way east across the Baltic and fought their way down through Russia to the lucrative trade markets of Constantinople on the Black Sea, the capital of the Roman Empire in the east, along the way establishing the Kievan state in what is now the Ukraine.
 Their story begins in raiding, slave-taking, trading and settlement and ends in eventual assimilation into Slavic culture and the Christianity of the Eastern Orthodox Church.

 Of the three Viking peoples, the Danes were the most ‘European’, and 1,000 years ago the seat of royal power in Denmark was not Copenhagen but Jelling, on the Jutland peninsula of mainland Europe.
 Today it is a tiny rural community, famous for the presence of the Jelling Stone, a massive stone decorated in about 970 with Christian symbolism and an inscription that reads: King Harald had this monument made in memory of Gorm, his father, and in memory of Thyre, his mother; that Harald who won for himself all of Denmark and Norway and made the Danes Christian.
 The stone is the first known native representation of Christ in Scandinavian art, and is sometimes referred to as the birth certificate of modern Denmark.